 - Technical expertise that is relevant to the topic of the workshop. - Balance among government, business, academia, and other public interest groups. - Geographic, gender, and career level representation.
-Typically a student is also invited to participate. - Willingness and ability to participate in the entire workshop. - Willingness and ability to appraise alternative ways of addressing the workshop topic. - Ability to set aside parent affiliations agenda(s) and participate as an individual expert in the workshop. - C. Final program development.
+Typically a student is also invited to participate. - Willingness and ability to participate in the entire workshop. - Willingness and ability to appraise alternative ways of addressing the workshop topic. - Ability to set aside parent affiliations agenda(s) and participate as an individual expert in the workshop.

+- C. Final program development.
 One of the responsibilities of the Workshop Organizing Committee is to develop a specific program for the workshop.
 Although details will vary depending on the workshop objectives, generally the format will include a combination of formal presentations and informal workgroup and team discussions.
 See template for the program based on previous workshops provided in Attachment II.
 Frequently, the formal presentations are documented and distributed prior to the meeting, while the workgroup discussions are documented during the workshop.
 White papers or other formation documents may also be prepared beforehand and distributed or made available to participants in a document repository.
-Draft workgroup oral reports are presented to the entire group periodically during the workshop.
-It is desirable to have a draft of the key publication completed prior to the end of the workshop (see Section III). - D. Acquisition of financial assistance.
+For a Level 1 Technical Workshop, draft workgroup oral reports are presented to the entire group periodically during the workshop.
+Further, for a Level 1 Technical Workshop, it is desirable to have a draft of the key publication completed prior to the end of the workshop (see Section III). - D. Acquisition of financial assistance.
 It is the responsibility of the Workshop Organizing Committee to consult the SETAC office regarding the targeted fundraising goal and secure adequate funding.
 It is the responsibility of the SETAC to develop the final budget for the workshop.
-All formal letters of fund solicitation are mailed from the SETAC office, but Workshop Organizing

-Committee members must make advanced inquiries and identify specific individuals in different governmental agencies, companies, trade associations, etc., that may be financial contributors to the workshop.
+All formal letters of fund solicitation are mailed from the SETAC office, but Workshop Organizing Committee members must make advanced inquiries and identify specific individuals in different governmental agencies, companies, trade associations, etc., that may be financial contributors to the workshop.
 Financial support will not guarantee that the contributor or its staff is automatically invited to the workshop (see B. above).
 While the specific cost of a given workshop will vary, it is important that sufficient funding be secured as early in the planning process as possible.
-Funds must normally be secured, or at least have a very high probability of being secured, before the SWC will grant final approval for the workshop.
+For a Level 1 Technical Workshop, funds must normally be secured, or at least have a very high probability of being secured, before the Council / Board will grant final approval for the workshop.
 The SETAC office can advise of costs.
-Usual cost considerations include:

-- Travel costs for Workshop Organizing Committee for organizational and planning meetings. - Travel and per diem costs for workshop participants.
-Note that self-funding of travel expenses is encouraged, but lack of funding is not a condition for rejecting a participant. - Location costs for the workshop meeting room(s). - Computers, WiFi, printers, and copy machines (where necessary) and other supplies for producing on-site working documents. - Staff support for ensuring a quality workshop and to work out logistical arrangements. - E. Management of workshop logistics.
-All logistics for SETAC Pellston Workshops® are handled by a SETAC office, either in Pensacola or Brussels.
+Usual cost considerations include: - Travel costs for Workshop Organizing Committee for organizational and planning meetings. - Travel and per diem costs for workshop participants.
+Note that selffunding of travel expenses is encouraged, but lack of funding is not a condition for rejecting a participant. - Location costs for the workshop meeting room(s). - Other supplies for producing on-site working documents. - Staff support for ensuring a quality workshop and to work out logistical arrangements. - E. Management of workshop logistics.
+All logistics for SETAC Level 1 Technical Workshops are handled by a SETAC office, either in Pensacola or Brussels.
 The objective is to assist the Workshop Organizing Committee in planning the workshop, help workshop participants with travel plans, secure a comfortable but productive setting for the workshop, and provide participants onsite support as needed.